cisco/mindmeld/docs/source/blueprints/food_ordering.rst

 .. todo::

    Experiment with different models, features and hyperparameter selection settings to see how they affect the classifier performance.
-It's helpful to have a held-out validation set to evaluate your trained NLP models and perform error analysis on the misclassified test instances.
-You could then use observations from your analysis to inform your machine learning experimentation.
+It's helpful to have a held-out validation set to evaluate your trained NLP models and analyze the misclassified test instances.
+You could then use observations from the error analysis to inform your machine learning experimentation.
 For more examples and discussion on this topic, refer to the :doc:`user guide <../userguide/nlp>`.

 8. Parser Configuration